 Always measure chlorine bleach.
 Do not guess.
-Never use more than 1 cup (250 mL) for a full load.
+For this washer, never use more than 1⁄2 cup (125 mL) for a full load.
 Use less with lower water level settings.
 Follow manufacturer's directions for safe use.
 Use a cup with a pouring spout to avoid spilling.

 - 1. Load the washer. - Pour measured chlorine bleach carefully into dispenser.
 Do not let bleach splash, drip or run down into washer basket.
-Undiluted bleach will damage any fabric it touches. - 3.
-Start the washer.
-Bleach will be diluted automatically during wash part of cycle.
+Undiluted bleach will damage any fabric it touches. - Start the washer.
+Bleach will be diluted automatically during the wash part of the cycle.